 Right in the southern end of the American continent, there stands Argentina.
-A country featuring forest landscapes, vast mountains, gelid glaciers, the Tierra del Fuego (Land of Fire), and the End of the World, all mixed with profound passions such as tango, soccer, politics, and psychoanalysis.
+A country featuring forest landscapes, vast mountains, gelid glaciers, the Tierra del Fuego (Land of Fire), and the End of the World, all mixed with profound passions such as tango, soccer &politics.

 Argentina is known for being an immigrant nation, that is, a society that has been influenced by a strong migration phenomenon throughout its history, just as Australia, Brazil, Canada, and the United Stated.
-This is why it is considered to be a melting pot of races that can be clearly seen in its streets, every single day, whenever you take a look at the people walking right by you.
+This is why it is considered to be a melting pot of races.
 The official language is Spanish, the second most spoken language in the world.

 It has a very active cultural life, with its 4 municipal art galleries —right in the center of the city— showcasing from contemporary through classic artwork.
 Talking about soccer, the city features an olympic stadium, as well as four local teams that turn the city into a party or a tragedy whenever they play.